Single-Slit Diffraction (DP IB Physics): Revision Note

 Determining the path difference using two parallel waves

-path difference = r subscript 1 space minus space r subscript 2 space equals space b over 2 sin space theta
+path difference = r subscript 1 space minus space r subscript 2 space equals space b over 2 space sin space theta

-path difference = fraction numerator n lambda over denominator 2 end fraction
+path difference = lambda over 2

-lambda space equals space b theta
+lambda space almost equal to space b theta

 theta space equals space lambda over b